hbz/GenericSipLoader/README.md

 ## About the GenericSiPLoader ##

-The GenericSipLoader is a lightweight tool for uploading submission to different Repository-APIs.
+The GenericSipLoader is a lightweight tool for uploading submissions to different Repository-APIs.
 It's thought to facilitate upload of zip-based Containers or whole directories as single submission.

+The tool makes extensive use of the Jersey and Jackson Libraries.
+It also uses java interfaces as part of meta data schema modelling in order to simplify code enhancements by using conventions.

 The GenericSipLoader therefore provides

 - a Zip-Extraction Class
 - a File-Scanner for identifying metadata files and content files via string-pattern
 - a Jersey REST-Client for Fedora Commons 3.8
-- a Jersey REST-Client for to.science (not implemented yet)
+- a Jersey REST-Client for the Toolbox Open Science (to.science)

 ## License ##